 Utah has a robust job market and its residents tend to have a high quality of life.
 Salt Lake City and Provo, Utah both regularly make lists of cities with the strongest job markets.
-Salt Lake City topped SmartAsset’s list of the best cities for creatives in 2018.
+Provo ranked second and Salt Lake sixth placed in SmartAsset’s list of the best cities for creatives in 2019.

 3. Salt Lake City is far from boring.